withastro/astro/packages/integrations/vercel/README.md

 **Type:** `boolean`<br>
 **Available for:** Serverless

-Use this property to set whether the serverless function will stream the response to the browser.
+Determines whether or not the serverless function will stream its response to the browser, sending components as they are rendered.

+The default value is `false`.
+Set this value to `true` in your Vercel adapter configuration to enable streaming.

 ```diff lang="js"
 // astro.config.mjs